ACE-EPSCoR-Visualization/visualization-goals/README.md

 2. Any benthic data on the river's topology.
 Do you guys have anything like heighmap data for the riverbed?

+3. Aerial photography of the region for the purpose of prelim vegetation placement.
+We need a reference so we can tell where the tree line starts, identify grassy or bushy areas, identify the width of the shoreline, etc.

 **Early April Goal:**